trailofbits/deepstate/README.md

 but setting it to 2 or higher will only show messages produced by tests failing or crashing.

+Note that while symbolic execution only works on Linux, without a fairly complex cross-compliation process, the brute force fuzzer works on macOS or (as far as we know) any Unix-like system.

 ## Fuzzing with libFuzzer

 If you install clang 6.0 or later, and run `cmake` when you install